dlsrbgg33/Video-3DGS/README.md

 We recommend user to install related packages and modules of above initial editors in Video-3DGS framework to conduct initial video editing.

+For running TokenFlow efficiently (e.g., edit long video), we borrowed the some strategies from [here](https://github.com/eps696/SDfu).

 ## Video-3DGS (2nd stage) + Recursive and Ensembled refinement
 ```shell
 bash sh_edit/{initial_editor}/davis_re.sh